tulibraries/Press-6/README.md

 - The backend is being ported from Trestle to Administrate.
 - It will (might still) use a combination of local storage and AWS.
-- There is currently no authenticate
+- There is currently no authentication.